zatserkl/donation-analytics-project/README.md

 The file input/itcont.txt currently contains the first 500,000 lines of the indiv18/itcont.txt.

+From the algorithmic standpoint you have to fill python dictionary with key (recipient, zip\_code, year) using contributions from repeated donors.
+To find if the donor is a repeated donor you may use a set with the donor id (donor\_name, zip\_code).

 Algorithm

 Use set as a fast container to keep id of the donors.